dhis2/wow-backend/guides/code-guide.md

 * use `of` and `copyOf` for factory methods where suitable, e.g. `UID.of`

 SQL
-* SQL keywords use UPPER CASE
+* SQL keywords use upper or lower consitently in a statement (teams can chose to only use upper or lower)
 * SQL table and column names are not quoted (unless required to avoid keyword collision)
 * a single column index: `CREATE INDEX IF NOT EXISTS in_{table}_{column} ON {table} ({column});`